top of page

 • Petroleum Products in general will not be found in Aspire Deodorant.
 Petrolatum, or petroleum jelly, can be found in some antiperspirants, and its purpose is to form a water-repellant film around the applied area, creating an effective barrier against the evaporation of the skin's natural moisture.
 Again, we don’t want or need barriers to moisture, but even worse, petrolatum can be contaminated with polycyclic aromatic hydrocarbons (PAHs).
 Studies suggest that prolonged exposure to PAHs on the skin is associated with cancer.
 Another example, PPG-3 Myristyl Ether, is sometimes used as an emollient.
 We choose to use hemp seed oil in Aspire Deodorant, a natural, plant-based ingredient.
 Yet another is dipropylene glycol (petroleum based), which is used as a solvent in some deodorants.
 Aspire deodorant uses natural ethanol as the solvent, not petroleum products.
 A study in 2011 published in the Journal of Women's Health found that hydrocarbons are the largest contaminants in the human body.
 A good portion of these can be absorbed through the skin, which is the largest organ in the human body.

 • Palm Oil Products.
 We do not use palm oil either directly, or indirectly, through products that contain palm oil.
 Examples of products that are made from palm oil are sodium stearate, a stabilizer and thickener that helps harden soaps and solid deodorants.
-Another example is stearic acid which helps stick deodorant glide easily onto underarms and leaves a non-greasy feel to the product.
+Another example is stearic acid which helps stick deodorant glide easily onto underarms and gives a non-greasy feel to the product.
 Another example is stearyl alcohol.
 While it’s true that all these additives are made from natural plant-based ingredients, thus they’re completely harmless, the problem is, they are made from palm oil.
 Aspire does not use palm oil or ingredients made from palm oil in our products because of the massive habitat destruction from palm oil plantations.
 Also, our deodorant is a spray, so we don’t need these anyway.

 • Tetrasodium EDTA is a chelating agent, used to sequester and decrease the reactivity of metal ions that may be present in a product.
 The trouble is that it continues to sequester metals even after use, when it is flushed down the drain, through the waste treatment plants and into receiving water bodies, tying up metals so that they can’t be taken up by aquatic organisms that need them as micronutrients.
 It does break down eventually, but who needs yet more complicated chemicals, especially in deodorant?